Zoom Instructions – Live Captioning

 - Click the Closed Caption icon at the bottom of the screen, and choose “Assign a Participant to Type.”

 - This will open a window to the right of the Zoom screen that lists the participants on the call.
-From this list, the host will promote the Maple Closed Captioner to Zoom captioner and select “Assign to type Closed Caption” from the dropdown.
+From this list, the host will promote the Closed Captioner as Zoom captioner and select “Assign to type Closed Caption” from the dropdown.
+Note: if using the Zoom Video Webinar plan, live captioner need to be promoted to “Panelist” before they can be assigned as captioner.

 - If you’re in a Zoom meeting with 8 or more participants, you can search for the Closed Captioner if you don’t immediately see their name in the participants window.